smtcoq/smtcoq/doc/artifact.md

 Notice that `a[i]` is to select the value stored in the `ith` index of the array `a` while `a[x <- v]` is to store the value `v` in `a[x]`, `xth` index of array `a`.

-One can run Coq in batch mode on our test file by running (once she is in the correct directory) by simply typing `coqc Tests-lfsc.v`.
+You can run Coq in batch mode on our test file by running (once you are in the correct directory) by simply typing `coqc Tests-lfsc.v`.